d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 This planet was detected using the Kepler spacecraft.
 This is a telescope, trailing behind the Earths in a similar orbit, that went up in 2009.

-To give you some scale, I think a person is about that big.
+To give you some scale, a person is about that big.

 And what it did is stare at one area of the sky.
 The telescope has these 21 detectors, and it covered area with lots of stars in it, about 150,000 useful stars.
 Although they are generally quite far away.
 Up to 3,000 light years.

 The job of this telescope was to find earth like planets in the HZ, and 186-f was the first confirmed one of these.
 And it does this staring at this patch, and looking for a dip in the light as a planet passes in front of the star.
 That’s called a transit.
-Transits might only las a few hours, so it has to stare for as long as it can… for years.
+Transits might only last a few hours, so it has to stare for as long as it can… for years.

 And it’s been hugely successful: over 2000 confirmed planets, and 3000 unconfirmed candidates that need to be followed up on… and the reckoning is that 90% will turn out to be confirmed planets.
 So there’s lots more finds in this data.